Jabher/cornerjs/README.md

 It's totally not about data-binding and models.
 It's about throwing away all the pieces of code that are not connected with anything else and depends only on their appearance in DOM three.

-It works in IE9+, FF, Chrome, Opera.
+It works in IE9+(only load event in IE8 supported now), FF, Chrome, Opera.

 How it works?